carmenbianca/report-liferay/report.md

 ![A small flowchart that details the steps required to mass-convert all headers in Liferay Portal to the new format.](flowchart-conversion.png){#flowchart-conversion}

-TODO move to reflection, mention performance aspects of modification date.

 The second step effectively requires modification of a single function---doProcess()---and therefore does not necessitate detailed up-front design that isn't already clear from the stated goals.